OSCI Blog

 Summer Recreation in the PNW!

-Prior to my spinal cord injury I was very active outside and one activity that I really enjoyed was hiking; especially in the Columbia River Gorge!
-Until this last spring I had not thought about “hiking”.
-In my mind “hiking” had to involve surfaces and grades not passable in a wheelchair.
-Thanks to the Oregon […]
+Prior to my spinal cord injury I was very active outside and one activity that I really enjoyed was hiking; especially summer recreation in the Columbia River Gorge!
+Until this last spring I had not thought about "hiking".
+In my mind "hiking" had to involve surfaces and grades not passable in a wheelchair.
+Some Help [...]

 Oregon Spinal Cord Injury Connection is now a 501(c)(3) nonprofit!
 This is a big deal for the spinal cord injury community of Oregon and SW Washington because now we can intentionally plan, build, and advocate for our community.
 How did this happen?!
 Since November 2014, families, friends, and people affected by spinal cord injury and [...]

-We all know the feeling – achy, lethargic, maybe a little fever, and stinky pee.
+Tired of UTIs?
+We all know the feeling - achy, lethargic, maybe a little fever, and stinky pee.
 For someone with an SCI, these are sure signs that a UTI is creeping on.
-And for many of us it means a trip to the doctor, then to the drive-thru pharmacy, and a week of another course of powerful […]
+And for many of us it means a trip to the doctor, then to the drive-thru pharmacy, and a week of another [...]

 Join our community!
 Become a member.